 In low-income countries, only 1 out of 4 people with mental disorders can afford treatment.
 Besides, millions of people die due to alcohol abuse and suicide every year.

-The COVID-19 pandemic was devastating to many people and created new barriers for those already suffering from mental health disorders.
+The COVID-19 pandemic has exacerbated these issues, creating new barriers for those already suffering from mental health disorders.

-In this scenario, mental health care is shifting toward digital platforms to meet the growing demand for services and to better reach interested audiences.
-Mental health apps are thus becoming popular.
+In response, mental health care is increasingly shifting towards digital platforms to meet the growing demand and reach more individuals.
+Mental health apps are thus becoming more popular.

-Mental health apps are applications that help you monitor your mental health.
+Mental health apps are applications designed to help users monitor and manage their mental well-being.

 There has been rapid progress in the development of mental health apps.
 By 2030, the global mental health apps market will be worth 17.5 billion U.S. dollars.

-The mental wellness industry is quite diverse--from apps that target people with specific issues and disorders to those that provide broad-spectrum support.
+The mental wellness industry is diverse, encompassing apps that target specific issues and disorders as well as those providing broad-spectrum support.

-Here are the different types of mental health apps available today:
+Here are various types of mental health apps available today:

-Mental health issues such as regular mood swings, anxiety, and depression are common in people of today's society.
+Mental health issues such as mood swings, anxiety, and depression are prevalent in today’s society.

-These apps are designed to help people cope with stress, anxiety, frustration, and other issues.
-In addition to offering anxiety coping tools, such apps help increase awareness of how the brain works and how stress affects it.
+Various apps are designed to help individuals cope with these conditions.
+These apps offer tools for managing stress, anxiety, and frustration, and increase awareness of how the brain works and how stress affects it.

 These apps are designed to help people with mental disorders like OCD or bipolar etc .
 In addition, such apps work as a tool for symptom mitigation, self-care, early detection, etc.